Pinot Noir Langenlois 2019

 Every wine producing village is unique in terms of location, geology and wine culture.
 An Ortswein (Village Wine) reflects these particularities since centuries.
 Pinot Noir is definitely one of the most exciting varieties when it comes to translating origin into wine.
 In the cool climate of the Kamptal, on calcareous loess and metamorphic rock soils, the variety expresses a feminine and finely contured character, which fascinates us year after year.
 This elegant and refreshing Ortswein (Village Wine) unites grapes from our terraces in the Thal and Käferberg vineyards and thus expresses the characteristic geological and microclimatic spectrum of Langenlois.

 If you are interested to buy this wine, please contact us or our trading partners: Where to buy.

 Selective harvest by hand in late September.
 Destemmed.
 Fermented on the skin in open fermenters for 2 weeks.
 Slowly pressed off.
 Final fermentation in a traditional big oak cask.
 Spontaneous malolactic fermentation.
 Matured on the lees in cask for several months.
-Autumn Bottling: bottled in November 2020 at high atmospheric pressure during the waxing moon.
+Bottled in August 2020 at high atmospheric pressure during the waxing moon.